santosh-r24/Taskbreakdown/README.md

 ### Features:-
 1. Gets input from user, and ensures it follows the SMART framework.
 2. Uses Gemini Flash 1.5 to answer the prompt(if it adheres to the SMART framework).
+3. Uses postgres as database to store chat
-3. Uses streamlit as an interface.
+4. Uses streamlit as an interface.

 ### Usage
 streamlit run Todolist.py